x4dqn/OpenARMap/README.md

 2. Open the project in Android Studio:
    - Open Android Studio
    - Select "Open an existing project"
-   - Navigate to the `Android App/Bot` directory
+   - Navigate to the `AndroidApp/Bot` directory
    - Click "OK"

 3. Build and run: